BANGAUTOGLASS

 Comprehensive auto insurance generally covers glass damage from events like road debris, hail, and vandalism — the very causes most likely to damage an RC F's rear glass.
 Whether your specific policy covers the full replacement without a deductible, or whether a deductible applies, depends on how your comprehensive coverage is structured.

 If you haven't started an insurance claim yet, Bang AutoGlass can assist you in understanding the process and working through the paperwork.
-We're not filing the claim on your behalf — that's still your claim with your insurer — but we can help make that process less confusing.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.
 Understanding your coverage before the job starts is always worth the few minutes it takes.

 As for what affects the overall Lexus RC F rear windshield cost: the make and model, the specific glass configuration (with defroster grid, antenna, and any other embedded features), the type of service, and your insurance situation all play into the final price.
 No two jobs are identical, which is why getting an accurate quote for your specific vehicle and configuration is the right first step.